 Building 15, Room 3201

 The School of Computing Symposium features course projects, thesis projects, and other types of faculty research projects carried out by undergraduate and graduate students.
 Students and faculty will share their work via poster presentations.
 This event will provide you an opportunity to have one-on-one interaction with our faculty and other computing students.The event is open to the public.
 Light refreshments is served.
-The symposium is free but registration is required (Registration for this event is now closed).
+The fall 2017 symposium has ended.

 Special thanks to corporate sponsors for supporting our students in this event.
 This symposium is supported by annual contributions by members of the School of Computing Advisory Board and local companies.
 You can find list of advisory board members at CAB.

-2:15 PM to 2:45 PM – Students setting up their poster2:30 PM to 3:30 PM – Check-in and registration3:00 PM – Event kickoff 3:00 PM to 6:00 PM – Attendees view posters and provide feedback6:00 PM to 6:30 PM – Event closing and announcement of symposium winnersDuring the event, each attendee will be allowed to invest 100 UNF e-Dollars on poster of their interests.
-Attendees can cast an investment vote via smartphone using QR reader apps.
+2:15 PM to 2:45 PM – Students setting up their poster2:30 PM to 3:30 PM – Check-in and registration3:00 PM – Event kickoff 3:00 PM to 6:00 PM – Attendees view posters and provide feedback6:00 PM to 6:30 PM – Event closing and announcement of symposium winnersDuring the event, each attendee will be allowed to vote on poster of their interests.
+Attendees can cast their vote via smartphone using QR reader apps.
 QR Code Reader App should be available for free in the App store relevant to your phone.
 We will also have few computers at the event location for casting votes.
 Posters that receive the highest number of votes would be announced as the symposium prize winners.

 Event Location and Parking